bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:33 AM CT, May 27</p>
+<p class="updated_time"> Latest data: 12:43 PM CT, May 27</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 84°, which is 4° **warmer** than yesterday.
+Today's high is 84°, which is 5° **warmer** than yesterday.
 Tomorrow is expected to be 2° **warmer** than today.

 Currently:

-- 74°
+- 77°
-- Overcast
+- Partly Cloudy
-- 82% humidity
+- 68% humidity
-- 6 mph wind
+- 5 mph wind
-- 100% cloud cover
+- 59% cloud cover
 - 56 AQI 🟨
 - 0.03 inches of rain in the past 24 hours